STAMP WS Guides for Testing Coordinators

 Parents, guardians, relatives, or anyone with whom the test taker has a personal relationship are NOT allowed to be proctors.

-Proctors must follow the procedures below to help ensure the security and the validity of each assessment.
+Follow the procedures below to ensure the security and validity of each assessment:

 STAMP is a computer-based assessment and requires the following equipment: